What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 How DFM Affects Cost

-The design phase is the area of product development that has the greatest affect on cost.
-Changes made in the design phase are much less expensive than the production phase.
+The design phase is the area of the product development process that has the greatest affect on cost.
+Changes made in the product design phase are much less expensive than the production phase.
 Therefore, DFM should occur as early as possible, ideally before tooling has begun.
-Here are ways in which costs can be lowered by DFM:
+Here are ways in which DFM can lower cost:

 Reduced Total Number of Operations